calvn/calvin.io/content/about/index.md

 I’m a graduate from Rensselaer Polytechnic Institute with bachelor's degree in Computer & Systems Engineering and Computer Science.
 I currently work for [Cimpress](https://en.wikipedia.org/wiki/Cimpress), particularly on automation, deployment, infrastructure, and service discovery.

-My interests revolve around technology, software, hardware, and problem solving.
 Working towards making people's lives easier, one line at a time.